 keyspace1/standard1 histograms Percentile SSTables Write Latency Read Latency Partition Size Cell Count (micros) (micros) (bytes) 50% 1.00 14.00 1597.00 310 5 75% 1.00 14.00 8239.00 310 5 95% 3.00 24.00 14237.00 310 5 98% 4.00 29.00 17084.00 310 5 99% 6.00 35.00 20501.00 310 5 Min 0.00 3.00 21.00 259 5 Max 14.00 152321.00 219342.00 310 5

-Note that because we are only writing to a subset of the data, the problem is pushed to the higher percentiles; data that is read from outside that range should be resolved by 1 SSTable only, assuming the Bloom Filters work well (they usually do).
+Note that because we are only writing to a subset of the data, the problem is pushed to the higher percentiles; data that is read from outside that range should be resolved by one SSTable only, assuming the Bloom Filters work well (they usually do).
 For larger datasets involving many rewrites, it’s easy to see that Scylla’s advantage would increase.

 Writing to the entire range multiple times would take this test too long, so we capped it.
 But this situation happens routinely in many real deployments.

-At peak throughput, Scylla is able to handle data ingestion faster than Cassandra, and it does so at lower high percentile latencies without creating a compaction backlog or requiring manual tuning of compaction rates.
-When compared at an equivalent rate lower than the point of saturation, Scylla is able to maintain latencies that are more consistent and up to 10 times lower than Cassandra for the 99.9th percentile.
+At peak throughput, Scylla is able to handle data ingestion faster than Apache Cassandra, and it does so at lower high percentile latencies without creating a compaction backlog or requiring manual tuning of compaction rates.
+When compared at an equivalent rate lower than the point of saturation, Scylla is able to maintain latencies that are more consistent and up to 10 times lower than Apache Cassandra for the 99.9th percentile.

-In the absence of competing writes, reading from memory in Scylla is 2.5 times faster than Cassandra, while reading datasets entirely from disk will provide similar results for both databases.
+In the absence of competing writes, reading from memory in Scylla is 2.5 times faster than Apache Cassandra, while reading datasets entirely from disk will provide similar results for both databases.
 However, for many workloads this is an unrealistic scenario, as reads happen while data is being ingested.
 When that’s the case, Scylla’s ability to compact data faster puts Scylla ahead by 68% even if the workload is served from the disk.

 Also in accordance with that guide, we set the JVM Garbage collector to G1GC. because the document doesn’t specify the exact G1GC settings, we picked the following: